DakshGarg-19/Kanban---Todo-Board/README.md

-# Kanban - Local Todo Board
+# Kanban - Todo Board

 A fully interactive, drag-and-drop Kanban board built with vanilla HTML, CSS, and JavaScript.
 All tasks are saved to your browser's local storage, so your board persists between sessions.